-Nonresident bow and crossbow hunters, except holders of Class DT licenses, must possess a Class EE license, and Class CS/LE and DS stamps to hunt bear.
+Nonresident bow and crossbow hunters, except holders of Class DT licenses, must possess a Class EE license and Class CS/LE and DS stamps or Class EE-L license to hunt bear.

 For bow fishing, a resident or nonresident is required to have a valid fishing license.